Weak Identification with Bounds in a Class of Minimum Distance Models: Identification-Robust Inference

+\textbf{4.2.} Part (d) is the null-imposed version of Assumption \ref{AssumptionTangentCone}(a).
+As for Assumption \ref{AssumptionTangentCone}(a), it is used under strong and semi-strong identification.
+Part (d) is usually satisfied with $\Psi^r=\{(\psi_1,\psi_2)\in\Psi| R_1\psi_1=0_{d_{r_1}} \text{ and }R_2\psi_2=0_{d_{r_2}}\}$, where $R_1$ is defined in part (a) and $R_2:=\partial_\beta r_2(\beta_\ast)$.
+Under semi-strong identification, $\Psi^r$ inherits the nonstandard features of $\Psi$: the inequalities are rotated as if they only enforce in the $\beta$ directions, and the boundary is relevant at an arbitrarily slow rate.

-Assumption 10(d) gives the limit of the localized parameter space under assumptions 5(S) or (SS).
-It will also be used under assumption 5(W) for case W1, taking $a_n=\sqrt{n}$.
-In case W2, the corresponding result follows from assumption 10(c), as the following lemma shows.
+Assumption \ref{AssumptionHR}(d) gives the limit of the localized parameter space under Assumptions 5(S) or (SS).
+It is also used under Assumption 5(W) for case W1.
+In case W2, the corresponding result follows from Assumption \ref{AssumptionHR}(c), as the following lemma shows.
 Let $R_1^\perp=\{\psi_1\in\R^{d_\pi}| R_1\psi_1=0_{d_{r_1}}\}$.

-\begin{lemma} If $\Theta^r$ satisfies assumption 10(a,c), then $\{(\sqrt{n}(\pi-\pi_n),\beta)|(\pi,\beta)\in\Theta^r\}\rightarrow_K R^\perp_1\times\mathcal{B}^r_\ast$. \end{lemma}
+\begin{lemma} If $\Theta^r$ satisfies Assumption \ref{AssumptionHR}(a,c), then $\{(\sqrt{n}(\pi-\pi_n),\beta)|(\pi,\beta)\in\Theta^r\}\rightarrow_K R^\perp_1\times\mathcal{B}^r_\ast$. \end{lemma}

 The following definition is used to state the limit of $QLR_n$ under W2.
 For every $\beta\in\mathcal{B}_1$, let